In Search of Insights, Not Magic Bullets: Towards Demystification of the Model Selection Dilemma in Heterogeneous Treatment Effect Estimation: Experimental Details

 where $\epsilon_i \sim N(0, .1)$, $\beta_j\sim \mathcal{B}(.3)$ and $\gamma_j\sim \mathcal{B}(\rho)$.
 We include each variable randomly into one first, second and third-order interaction term, for which we then simulate coefficient $\beta_{\cdot}\sim \mathcal{B}(.2)$.
 We chose for each coefficient to be binary to avoid large variances in the scale of POs and CATE across different runs of a simulation, such that RMSE remains comparable across runs.

-We then simulate confounding by assigning treatment according to a propensity score $\pi(x)=expit(\xi \mathcal{Z}(X\beta_j))$ where $\mathcal{Z}(\cdot)$ denotes standardisation across the simulation data and $\beta_j$ is the same coefficient as in eq. \ref{simeq}, ensuring that all variables are true confounders.
-Note also that $X$, not $X^*$ enters the propensity score -- thus, a logistic regression is consistent for estimating the propensity score.
+We then simulate confounding by assigning treatment according to a propensity score $\pi(x)=expit(\xi \mathcal{Z}(X^{input}\beta))$ where $\mathcal{Z}(\cdot)$ denotes standardisation across the simulation data and $\beta$ is the linear coefficient from eq. \ref{simeq}, ensuring that all variables are true confounders.
+Note also that $X^{input}$ --i.e. the data as observed by estimators and selectors -- enters the propensity score, ensuring that a logistic regression is always correctly specified for estimating the propensity score.
+We experiment with further settings in Appendix \ref{app:otherprop}.